max-allen/OS/notes/networking/proxy-servers-guide.md

 ## How to Use

+This is a conceptual guide for reinforcing mental models.
+Use it when you can't remember use cases, a proxy type, or how aspects of proxies work.

-### When This Matters
+### When To Use

-Proxies should be relevant when it's time to deploy a service that needs to be reachable by a client communicating over the public internet.
+Proxies are important when it's time to deploy a service that needs to be reachable by a client communicating over the public internet.
 It's more simple (and less work) to make the service public, but the following use cases wouldn't be unachievable: